ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

    airframe's normal flight maneuvering.
 #.
 Since excellent broad frequency range, high damping materials are
-   available our biggest concern will be to use the proper amount of them to optimally damp our flight control board (too much is just as bad as too little).
+   available our biggest concern will be to use the proper amount of them to optimally damp our autopilot (too much is just as bad as too little).
 #.
-Combining the Flight control board and receiver onto a separate
+Combining the autopilot and receiver onto a separate
    vibration damped electronics module "plate" or enclosure can increase the mass of the module making it easier to damp effectively as well as reducing the interconnecting wiring and making the whole system